datumorphism/datumorphism.github.io/content/til/programming/run-mathematica-script-in-terminal.md

 - 'basics'
 tags:
 - 'Mathematica'
-excerpt: Using math -run or wolfram -run we could execute a Mathematica script through ssh in terminal.
+summary: Using math -run or wolfram -run we could execute a Mathematica script through ssh in terminal.
 ---

 A Mathematica script that can be run though ssh should be pure script like a `.m` file of Mathematica.